srid/purescript-book-sources/chapter11.md

 The `Control.Monad.State.Class` module defines the `MonadState` (multi-parameter) type class, which allows us to abstract over "monads which support pure mutable state".
 As one would expect, the `State s` type constructor is an instance of the `MonadState s` type class, but there are many more interesting instances of this class.

-In particular, there are instances of `MonadState` for the `WriterT`, `ReaderT` and `ErrorT` monad transformers, provided in the `purescript-transformers` package.
+In particular, there are instances of `MonadState` for the `WriterT`, `ReaderT` and `ExceptT` monad transformers, provided in the `purescript-transformers` package.
+Each of these monad transformers has an instance for `MonadState` whenever the underlying `Monad` does.
 In practice, this means that as long as `StateT` appears _somewhere_ in the monad transformer stack, and everything above `StateT` is an instance of `MonadState`, then we are free to use `get`, `put` and `modify` directly, without the need to use `lift`.

-Indeed, the same is true of the actions we covered for the `ReaderT`, `WriterT`, and `ErrorT` transformers. `purescript-transformers` defines a type class for each of the major transformers, allowing us to abstract over monads which support their operations.
+Indeed, the same is true of the actions we covered for the `ReaderT`, `WriterT`, and `ExceptT` transformers. `purescript-transformers` defines a type class for each of the major transformers, allowing us to abstract over monads which support their operations.

 In the case of the `split` function above, the monad stack we constructed is an instance of each of the `MonadState`, `MonadWriter` and `MonadError` type classes.
 This means that we don't need to call `lift` at all!
 We can just use the actions `get`, `put`, `tell` and `throwError` as if they were defined on the monad stack itself: